mix256/ttsnts-deliverables/readme.md

    Should all be lower case and not use any special characters, of any kind. \
    If you want to use a space in there, make sure to surround the whole text with citation marks. \
    Make sure it's short, otherwise you might make the ROM corrupt.

+7. Optional step to make backups of the two ROMs. \
+   Connect the wires for programming the CODE ROM. \
+   Run the following command: \
+   `sudo flashrom -p linux_spi:dev=/dev/spidev0.0,spispeed=8000 -r tts_backup_code.rom` \
+   Wait for the prompt to return, then connect the wires for programming the AUDIO ROM. \
+   Run the following command: \
+   `sudo flashrom -p linux_spi:dev=/dev/spidev0.0,spispeed=8000 -r tts_backup_audio.rom` \
+   When the prompt return you should now have two files created that is your backup ROMs.

-7. Now it's time to burn the ROMs.\
+8. Now it's time to program the ROMs.\
-   Connect the wires for burning the CODE ROM. \
+   Connect the wires for programming the CODE ROM. \
    Then run\
    `./write.sh ttsac_codegfx.rom` \
-   After the prompt returns, you should see the text `Verifying flash...
+   After the prompt returns (will take several minutes), you should see the text `Verifying flash...
 VERIFIED.` \
-   Then you're ready to burn the AUDIO ROM.
+   Then you're ready to program the AUDIO ROM.
 Connect the wires to go into the Audio connector on the ROM board, then run: \
    `./write.sh ttsac_audio.rom`

 You're done!